deventorum/Decision-Maker/README.md

 # Decision Maker

 A web app that helps groups of friends to vote on a preferred choice (using ranked voting), for example: "What movie should we see next Friday?".
+MailGun is used to send voters links to friends and a link to the admin page for the creator of the poll. jQuery Sortable is used to rank the options (drag and drop).
+The results of the poll is displayed as a bar chart (Chart.js library used).
+No web templates used, built with CSS flexbox, responsive design.

 ## Getting Started